EPFL-LAP/dynamatic/docs/Specs/Buffering.md

 ### Operation representation

-To address the current issue, we propose to replace the two existing buffer operations (`handshake::OEHBOp` and `handshake::TEHBOp`) with a single buffer operation (`handshake::BufferOp`) that takes as additional input latency information associating each cut path with the number of cycles the buffer delays the flow of data by, thus filling the current implementation's representation gap.
+To address the current issue, we propose to replace the two existing buffer operations (`handshake::OEHBOp` and `handshake::TEHBOp`) with a generic single-operand and single-result buffer operation (`handshake::BufferOp`) that takes as additional input latency information associating each cut path with the number of cycles the buffer delays the flow of data by, thus filling the current implementation's representation gap.
 A new MLIR attribute `handshake::LatencyInfo` would represent that information conveniently as a list of input-to-output port associations with their associated latency.
 For convenience, all unspecified paths would be assumed to have 0 latency.
-An instance of the `handshake::BufferOp` operation with no latencies explicitly specified would therefore behave as a no-op and could be canonicalized during compilation.

 The textual representation of the `handshake::BufferOp` operation would look as follows.